The problem with hiring a senior caregiver as an independent contractor

 Why the IRS says an in-home senior care worker is most likely your employee

 It can be a long process finding and hiring a senior caregiver for your parent or elderly relative.
 But almost equally as important as finding the right person is making sure your taxes are handled correctly.
-Managing taxes for an in-home caregiver can be tricky and there are a lot of sources on the web that can be misleading — especially when it comes to what type of paperwork to file.
+There's a lot of conflicting information online about whether in-home senior caregivers are employees or independent contractors, so we want to give you the following information so you can make the right decision:

-Why are almost all senior caregivers considered employees?
+- Why most senior caregivers are considered employees

 "An independent contractor, if classified correctly, has complete control of their work environment," adds Breedlove.
 "They set their hours, set their place of work, set their rate of pay and typically offer their services to the general public."